List of Daredevil (TV series) characters: Karen Page

-Maslansky looked to Page's backstory within the show when designing her costumes, with Page having dreams and fantasies of a life in New York along the lines of Katharine Hepburn and Lauren Bacall, and dressing according to those thoughts ("retro, slim skirts, tighter fitting tops and slim dresses").
+Costume designer Stephanie Maslansky looked to Page's backstory within the show when designing her costumes, with Page having dreams and fantasies of a life in New York along the lines of Katharine Hepburn and Lauren Bacall, and dressing according to those thoughts ("retro, slim skirts, tighter fitting tops and slim dresses").
 Maslansky also said that "Page embodies innocence and knowingness.
 We referenced the comic illustrations and updated them, then built her wardrobe with the same retro nod as for the other characters [...]
 Her look is body conscious and professional."

 Explaining why Page does not tell Murdock and Nelson that she has killed Wesley, DeKnight said, "There's something that happened in Karen's past — we allude to it, Ben alludes to it — and when she grabs the gun she says, "You think this is the first time I've ever shot somebody?"
 That's a secret from her past that she doesn't want anyone to know.
 The fact that she shot him once, you can explain that as self-defense; but then she pretty much unloaded the gun into him.
 That crosses a bit of a line.
 The last thing she would want is for those two to be horrified by what she's done."

 Woll reprised the role in Marvel Studios' Disney+ series Daredevil: Born Again (2025–present).